-A study of air power from balloons and dirigibles to the space-age global positioning systems in the Persian Gulf War.
-Emphasis is on the employment of air power in WWI and WWII and how it affected the evolution of air power concepts and doctrine.
+A study of air power from balloons and dirigibles through the jet age.
+Emphasis is on the employment of air power in World War I and World War II and how it affected the evolution of air power concepts and doctrine.

-MSE-AFR 2140 - Evolution of USAF Air & Space II
+MSE-AFR 2140 - The Evolution of USAF Aerospace Power II